Conveyor Belt Splicing

+For every conveyor application, the ends of each belt must be joined together to create a continuous belt.
 Even the most highly engineered belt specification is only as good as its splice.
-When determining which splicing method is best the operator must consider the benefits of the two common methods.
+When determining which splicing method is best the operator must consider the benefits of the two common splicing methods: vulcanized or mechanical.

 Related Content